-Footprint of Italian Prisoners of War .List of Articles July 2020
+Footprint of Italian Prisoners of War

-Sifting through archival documents has brought to light the names and military details of the Italian Prisoners of War in Queensland as well as the names of the employers who provided employment for the POWs allocated to the PWCCs.
+Sifting through archival documents has brought to light the names and military details of the Italian Prisoners of War in Australia as well as the names of the employers who provided employment for the POWs allocated to the PWCCs.

 Further research has brought to light experiences, reflections, personal tragedies and journeys of Italian Prisoners of War.